galperins4/core2_tbw/README.md

 ## CHANGELOG

 ### 2.6.7 [osrn](https://github.com/osrn)
 - changes in installer and tbw.sh for detecting pm2 executable.
-Compatible with solar 3.2.0-next.2.
+Compatible with solar 3.2.0-next.2+.
-- installer now offers to backup config if reinstalling over existing package. installer stops if backup fails.
+- installer now offers to backup the config if detects a reinstall and stops if backup fails.

 ### 2.6.6 [osrn](https://github.com/osrn)